 Residential Demand Response Programs Need Better Device Control

 Utility resident demand response (DR) programs have evolved in many ways over the years.
-Initially focused on Direct Load Controllers (DLC) that provide on/off switches and one-way communication, demand response programs have begun to increase in sophistication.
-Supported by the Internet-of-Things, utilities are rapidly discovering the operational and customer engagement benefits of bringing smart devices into DR platforms.
+Initially focused on direct load controllers (DLC) that provide on/off switches and one-way communication, fortunately, through technological advancements, demand response programs have begun to increase in sophistication.
+Through the Internet-of-Things (IoT), as well as expanded access to WiFi, utilities have discovered the operational and customer engagement benefits of bringing smart devices into demand flexibility programs like demand response.

 The Device Control Needed for Demand Flexibility Programs

 What continues to lag, however, is the control for these programs.
-Smart devices have gotten smarter, but the utility platforms supporting them have not.
-Demand flexibility programs and distributed energy resource management systems (DERMS) solutions tend to operate control programs that link to smart devices using basic, aggregate control.
-In most cases, basic demand response programs are linking to devices (like thermostats, water heaters, EV chargers, and home battery systems) that have a ton of flexibility but aren’t using any of them.
-Call one DR event and everyone gets the same command.
-It’s the very definition of a one-size-fits-all approach.
+Smart devices have gotten smarter, but, with few exceptions, the utility platforms supporting them have not.
+Demand flexibility programs and distributed energy resource management systems (DERMS) solutions operate control programs that link to smart devices using basic, aggregate control.
+In most cases, basic demand response programs link to devices (like thermostats, water heaters, EV chargers, and home battery systems) that have the potential to control or store energy.
+By calling demand response events, utilities can call upon these devices to shift load to off-peak hours of demand.

-These issues can be remedied by using a real-time controller.
+Disruptions to customers across your service can be curtailed by using a real-time controller.
 By running this type of system in the cloud, a demand response platform can provide the ability to control each device in a demand response program individually and with real-time data.
 Each customer’s usage patterns are understood and considered when calling demand flexibility events, including DR events.
-This not only reduces the risks of disruption already discussed but allows demand response/DERMS initiatives to extract greater value for their customers.
+This not only reduces the risks of disruption discussed above but allows demand response/DERMS initiatives to extract greater value for their customers.

 Some examples of real-time control include: